valeria-va/ROS2_rUBot_tutorial_ws/Documentation/01_ROS2_Introduction&Setup.md

   - Log in to GitHub
   - Go to Developer Settings
-  - Select Access Personal Access Tokens: Choose Tokens (classic)
+  - Select Personal Access Tokens: Choose Tokens (classic)
   - Click Generate new token (classic) and configure it:
     - Add a note to describe the purpose of the token, e.g., "ROS repo sync."
     - Set the expiration (e.g., 30 days, 60 days, or no expiration).